tichyy/flight-delay-predictor/flight-delay-predictor/README.md

 ### Running Tests

-Execute the test suite using pytest:
+Execute the tests using pytest:

 ```bash
 pytest tests/